interglobalmedia/base-converter-algorithm/README.md

 1/16 === 0 rem === 1
 ```

-To learn more about how the code for the algorithm works, please visit my repository entitled Decimal to Binary Algorithm:
+To learn more about how the code for the algorithm works, please visit my repository entitled **Decimal to Binary Algorithm**:

 https://github.com/interglobalmedia/decimal-to-binary-algorithm